warrenb95/website/public/blogs/001-the_start.md

 # The start

-* [ ] Creating the bud project (simple server)
-* [ ] bud controllers and views (super high level)
-  * [ ] what is svelte?
-  * [ ] cards and injecting code/html
-* [ ] multi part dockerfile
-  * [ ] image size before and after
-* [X] Creating the ec2 and alb, https listener with TLS certs
-* [X] Registering the domain and creating the records to route to alb

 ## Simple bud server

 I stumbled across this [go](https://go.dev/) project called [bud](https://github.com/livebud/bud) that looked very interesting having worked with other languages before that had their own full stack solutions like [django](https://www.djangoproject.com/).
 Bud looked like a cool project and I'd been planning on building a fullstack website to host blogs and logs of things that I'm learning about or solutions to software engineering related issues; essential a brain dump of everything relating to programming, architecture, ci/cd and cloud.

-I won't go into the details of how to implement a bud server as this blog isn't focused on that.
-I'd recommend you check out the github [repo](https://github.com/livebud/bud) for the video tutorial and links to the documentation.
+I won't go into the details of how to implement a bud server in this blog, but should release something in the next few months explaining what I've done 😄.
+I'd recommend you check out the [github repo](https://github.com/livebud/bud) for the video tutorial and links to the documentation.

-My bud application at the start is very simple and consists of a single page with a nav bar, title and small paragraph explaining that this is my website and I'm planning to post/update it every 2 weeks.
+My bud application at the start is very simple and consists of a single page with a nav bar, title and small paragraph explaining that this is my website and I'm planning to post/update it month.

 I also used [bootstrap](https://getbootstrap.com/) to style the website because I'm very lazy and am not a front end developer 😄

 ## Docker file